abouhadid/Delay-Prediction/README.md

 The two target variables we are trying to predict are:
 * *'delay_departure'*: represents the time by which a flight departs later than the originally scheduled departure time.
 It is calculated as the difference between the actual departure time and the scheduled departure time.
 A positive value indicates a delay, while a negative value indicates an early departure.
-* *'delay_departure'*: represents the time by which a flight arrives later than the originally scheduled arrival time.
+* *'delay_arrival'*: represents the time by which a flight arrives later than the originally scheduled arrival time.
 It is calculated as the difference between the actual arrival time and the scheduled arrival time.
 Similar to 'delay_departure', a positive value indicates a delay, while a negative value indicates an early arrival.

 -------------------------------------------------------------
 **MODELS:**